Coffee Table Decor Ideas: 15 Simple Styling Tricks Designers Always Use

 https://www.reddit.com/r/malelivingspace/comments/15qw5cd/26m_need_tips_for_my_small_apt_living_room_what/

-The black finish on this table grounds the entire seating area while the lower shelf stores gaming equipment and media within easy reach. r/oAloha pairs this utilitarian piece with a walnut TV console that introduces warmth through its wood grain.
-That trailing vine plant in the corner adds organic movement without cluttering the table surface.
+This black table anchors the whole seating area while the lower shelf stores gaming gear and media where you can actually reach it.
+It pairs with a walnut TV console that adds warmth through gorgeous wood grain.
+That trailing vine plant in the corner?
+Chef’s kiss.
+Adds life without cluttering the table surface.

-The mostly clear tabletop sends a message: this space prioritizes the activity in the room over surface decoration.
-A single small plant on the table connects to the larger greenery throughout the space without interfering with its primary function.
+The mostly clear tabletop sends a clear message: this space prioritizes what you DO in the room over precious surface decoration.
+One small plant connects to the other greenery without getting in the way.

 Minimalist Round White Table with Bold Statement Pieces